HuangFuSL/Werewolf/README.md

 # Werewolf

-The final project of Computer Network in 2020A
+The final project of Computer Network in 2020A, written in Python.